vancanhuit/simple-search-engine/README.md

 ## Usage

 - Run `index.py` script to perform indexing data.
-The indexed data will be store in `db/` directory.
+The indexed data will be created (if not exists) or updated and stored in `db/` directory.

     ```bash
     $ python index.py